-Jim Beam vs. Jack Daniel's: both are giants in the American Whiskey market and have a seemingly indestructible fanbase all across the globe.
+Jim Beam vs. Jack Daniel's - both are giants in the American whiskey market and have a seemingly indestructible fanbase all across the globe.
 But have you ever wondered what the differences between those two are?
-If so, let me help.
-I will show where those two famous Whiskeys differ.
+If so, let us help.
+We will show where those two famous whiskeys differ.

-That includes comparing the regions where the Whiskeys come from, the various versions, their bottling proof, and reputation.
+However, that is not where the differences stop.
+We compare the regions where the whiskeys come from, the various versions, their bottling proof, their reputation, and much more.
 If you're looking for a thorough comparison between Jim Beam and Jack Daniel's or want to purchase either one as a gift, you've come to the right place.

-Here is my comprehensive breakdown of two of the biggest Whiskey producers in the United States.
+Here is our comprehensive breakdown of two of the biggest whiskey producers in the United States.

-First, let's have a closer look at the main differences between the two Whiskey brands in this short summary of Jim Beam vs. Jack Daniel's.
+Jack Daniel's and Jim Beam are both corn-forward, sweet whiskeys but significantly different in taste, style, price, and origin.
+Let's look at the main differences between the two whiskey brands in this quick summary of Jim Beam vs. Jack Daniel's.

-- The type of Whiskey: Jim Beam is a classic Bourbon Whiskey.
-Jack Daniel's may taste and smell like a Bourbon, but it is a sour mash Whiskey classified as a Tennessee Whiskey.
+• The type of whiskey: Jim Beam is a classic bourbon whiskey.
+Jack Daniel's may taste and smell like bourbon, but it is a sour mash whiskey classified as a Tennessee Whiskey.

-- Their origin: Both from the US, Jim Beam's roots are in Kentucky, whereas, famously, Jack Daniel's home is Tennessee.
+• Their origin: Both from the US, Jim Beam's roots are in Kentucky, whereas, famously, the home of Jack Daniel's is in Tennessee.

 Jim Beam